Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Faint conjuration; CL 7th; Create Wondrous Item, *poison;* Price 2,400 gp.

+### Flask of Curses
-**Flask of Curses:** This item looks like an ordinary beaker, bottle, container, decanter, flask, or jug.
+This item looks like an ordinary beaker, bottle, container, decanter, flask, or jug.
 It may contain a liquid, or it may emit smoke.
 When the flask is first unstoppered, all within 30 feet must make a DC 17 Will save or be cursed, taking a --2 penalty on attack